OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/proxies.md

 }
 ```

-This code can be put in the fallback function of a proxy, and will forward any call to any function with any set of parameters to the logic contract without it needing to know anything in particular of the logic contract's interface.
+This code can be put in the [fallback function](https://solidity.readthedocs.io/en/v0.4.21/contracts.html#fallback-function) of a proxy, and will forward any call to any function with any set of parameters to the logic contract without it needing to know anything in particular of the logic contract's interface.
 In essence, (1) the `calldata` is copied to memory, (2) the call is forwarded to the logic contract, (3) the return data from the call to the logic contract is retrieved, and (4) the returned data is forwarded back to the caller.
+The technique needs to be implemented using Yul because [Solidity's `delegatecall`](https://solidity.readthedocs.io/en/v0.4.21/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries) returns a boolean instead of the callee's return data.

-A very important thing to note is that the code makes use of `delegatecall` which executes the callee's code in the context of the caller's state.
+A very important thing to note is that the code makes use of the EVM's `delegatecall` opcode which executes the callee's code in the context of the caller's state.
 That is, the logic contract controls the proxy's state and the logic contract's state is meaningless.
 Thus, the proxy doesn't only forward transactions to and from the logic contract, but also represents the pair's state.
 The state is in the proxy and the logic is in the particular implementation that the proxy points to.
-To put it in yet another way, the "what" is in the proxy contract and the "how" is in the logic contract.

 TODO: add diagram